-The real property described in Section 3, the Nassau Crossing PUD, is amended as follows:
+The Nassau Crossing PUD, as described above, is amended as follows:

-- A) The conditions of the PUD and the Preliminary Development Plan (PDP) for the PUD are adopted as shown in Exhibit "B" attached herein. - B) All other conditions adopted for this PUD shall remain in force.
+- A) The conditions of the PUD are amended as shown in Exhibit "A" attached here and as shown in the revised PUD document attached here as Exhibit "B". - B) The Preliminary Development Plan (PDP) for the PUD is amended as shown in the revised PUD document attached here as Exhibit "B". - C) All other conditions adopted for this PUD shall remain in force.